benjamin-swain/nn_data_plugin/README.md

 # nn_data_plugin
-Uploads Rocket League 1v1 Data using a Bakkes Mod Plugin - To be used for training a neural network to play the game.
+Uploads Rocket League 1v1 data to help train a neural network to play the game.